 A Loco Moco is a Hawaiian street food that consists of rice (sometimes fried), gravy, a burger patty, and topped with a fried egg.

-That Sounds Like A Great Use For Burger Patty!
+That Sounds Like A Great Alternative Use For Burger Meat!

 Yup, and it’s a good thing that it’s Burger Month.
 Oh did I forget to mention it’s Burger Month?
 Well it’s that splendiforous time of year when we celebrate all things peaces of ground meat and good will toward carnivores.
 Speaking of carnivores, Girl Carnivore Kita Roberts wrangled together 146 bloggers and chefs together who each created their own burger recipe.
 That’s a 146 fucking burgers!